vlad17/runlmc/README.md

     * TODO(sparse-derivatives)
 0. Benchmark speedup: slurm-broadcasted prediction...?
 0. move to read the docs
-0. TODO(sum-fast) low-rank dense multiplications give SumKernel speedups?
+0. TODO(sum-fast) low-rank dense multiplications give SumKernel speedups? -> No, don't waste time on this.
 0. multidimensional inputs and ARD.
 0. TODO(prior).
 Compare to [spike and slab](http://www.aueb.gr/users/mtitsias/publications.html), also try MedGP (e.g., three-parameter beta) - add tests for priored versions of classes, some tests in parameterization/ (priors should be value-cached, try to use an external package)